dbergan/Civ6-Warfare-Expanded/README.md

 # Civ6-Warfare-Expanded

 # What's this github for?
-GitHub is the best free way for a team of people to work together on a programming project in a transparent and organized way.
+GitHub is a great free resource for a team of people to work together on a programming project in a transparent and organized way.
 The files for this mod are hosted here at GitHub so that anyone can easily make suggestions, fix bugs, or provide translations.
 If you're new to GitHub, here are the basics:

-# How can I get the latest Data/Text files and put them into my mod?
+# These Data/Text files are more up to date than the ones at Steam, how can I download them and use them in my game?

 1) Go here: https://github.com/dbergan/WarfareExpanded
 2) Click the Green "Clone or Download" button